vhscom/after-dark/docs/content/feature/custom-homepage.md

   weight = 2
 ```

-Each section is output using generic [Structured Data](../structured-data):
+With each section containing generic [Structured Data](../structured-data):

 ```
 Homepage